 All employees will be assigned a work schedule suitable for their job assignment and will be expected to begin and end work according to the schedule.
 Please note that schedules may vary depending on a variety of factors including whether you work during the academic year or on an annual basis.
-The Principal or Human Resources Director will assign your individual work schedule.
+The Executive Director or your supervisor will assign your individual work schedule.
 In order to accommodate the needs of our business, it may be necessary to change individual work schedules on either a short- term or long-term basis.
 All employees are expected to be at their desks or workstations at the start of their scheduled shift, ready to work.
-If you need to modify your schedule, request the change with Human Resources or your Principal.
-All schedule changes or modifications must be approved by the Human Resources Director.
+If you need to modify your schedule, request the change with Human Resources or your supervisor.
+All schedule changes or modifications must be approved by the Executive Director.